musically-ut/musically-ut.github.io/_posts/2016-05-07-keyboards.md

  - Fn + WASD as the arrow keys along with IJKL
  - Fn + ZXCVB for Mute, Volume -, Volume +, Play/Pause and Next (after firmware upgrade)
  - Have switched the Fn and Alt key right of the Spacebar (Using Dip switches)
+ - Fn + Tab for PgUp
+ - Fn + CapsLock for PgDn

 **Peeves:**